syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/fastapi-server.md

 # Connecting the Syncfusion Angular Grid with FastAPI backend

 [FastAPI](https://fastapi.tiangolo.com/) is a modern, high‑performance Python web framework for building RESTful APIs with automatic OpenAPI documentation and robust validation.
 In a REST architecture, the server exposes resource‑oriented endpoints and relies on standard HTTP verbs while the client exchanges well structured JSON payloads.
 FastAPI combines asynchronous I/O, type hints, and Pydantic validation to produce low‑latency APIs that Angular applications can call reliably.
-This design is particularly effective for the Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) because every grid action translates to a predictable JSON contract that the backend can process consistently and efficiently.
+This design is particularly effective for the [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) because every grid action translates to a predictable JSON contract that the backend can process consistently and efficiently.

 ## Prerequisites